uchuhimo/amanda/docs/rationale.md

 Because the computation graph is the currency in the DL world.
 On the one hand, the source code of a neural network is only available during training but unavailable during serving; on the other hand, the compiled binary and the serving engine are unavailable during training.
-The serialized computation graph, as an well-defined exchange format, acts as a bridge between the training stage and the serving stage.
+The serialized computation graph, which is an well-defined exchange format, acts as a bridge between the training stage and the serving stage.
-An instrumentation tool for computation graph can serve scenarios in either stages.
+Thus an instrumentation tool designed around the computation graph can serve scenarios in either stages.

 ## Wait.
 Are we reinventing the wheel?

 There are many existed works that provides some sort of graph instrumentation tools for neural networks:

-- **ONNX**
-- **MMdnn**
-- **MLIR**
+- **ONNX(common graph format)** is an open computation graph exchange format supported by many DL frameworks.
+It proposes a common IR that other DL frameworks can convert their training graph to.
+Some instrumentation tools are provided out of box, including graph validation, graph optimization and shape inference.
+- **MLIR(compiler infrastructure)** is a compiler IR that aimed to serve as a common infrastructure for different DL compilers.
+It enables instrumentation for its IR by providing a DAG rewriter infrastructure.
+- **MMdnn(domain specific tool)** is an model conversion framework that supports many frameworks, each of which has its own graph format.
+It avoids the engineering complexity of implementing a separate converter for each pair of two frameworks by introducing a common IR.

+All of them are not designed specially for graph instrumentation, but they indeed provide an infrastructure (mainly the proposed common IR) to build a full-featured graph instrumentation framework upon.

+Can we directly reuse their infrastructures without propose ours?
+To answer this question, let's induce the design principle behind their IRs.
+In general, an graph IR consists of three components:

+- a definition of the computation graph structure
+- definitions of a type system
+- definitions of built-in operations

+The design principle of all of them is that their IR is strict in all these three components.
+It means that all frameworks are force to convert to the IR's graph structure, type system, and operations to access their infrastructure.
+Let's call this design principle a "Grand Unified IR" (GUIR) approach for short.

 ## Why does the "Grand Unified IR" approach not work?

-- source instrumentation
-- superset approach

-IR:

-- an structure specification
+Theoretically, it is a feasible approach, provided every operation in every framework can be defined in the IR spec.
+In practice, however, the GUIR approach doesn't work.
+Let's take ONNX as an example.
+ONNX is aimed to be an standard exchange format, and many companies invest a huge amount of time and money to extend its supported operations.
+However, there are only about 137 operators in ONNX v1.5, while TensorFlow r1.13 has more than 500.
+There are two reasons for the lack of operators:

+- **The engineering complexity is unacceptable.** To support a common IR other than its own IR in every framework means that every operations should be defined twice.
+One in its own IR, another in the common IR.
+And every framework should do so.
+Thus every framework tends to support only a common subset among all frameworks in the common IR.
-- an operation specification
+- ****

-loose vs strict

 ## Our approach: small compromises, huge gains